squalecwilliams/scene-it-exercise/instructions/part1.md

 And that's it!
 Now, when you refresh the page there won't be any movies.
 Only when you search for something will you see the movies.

-In [Part 2], we'll tackle those "add" buttons.
+Next up, we'll tackle those "add" buttons.
 When you click on the buttons, the movie id will be saved to `localStorage` and rendered to your "watchlist".

+Be sure to `git commit` your progress before moving on to [Part 2].

 [Part 2]:part2.md